 Summary – The best conductive gel for microcurrent

 – You’ll need an effective conductive gel for getting good results with your at-home microcurrent facial.
 Otherwise, the current won’t penetrate as deep and as efficiently.

-– There are several conductivity gels out there, and all the different microcurrent devices have their own microcurrent gel that they promote for best result.
+– There are several conductivity gels out there, and all the different microcurrent devices have their own conductive gel for face treatments that they promote for best result.

-– I personally found the ZIIP golden gel to have the best ingredients.
-The other ones are not well tolerated by my sensitive skin.
+– I personally found the ZIIP golden gel to have the best ingredients (use the promo code ziipwithann for a 15 percent discount).
+And the ZIIP Crystal Gel to give the best glide and glow.
+The gels from Nuface, Myolift and Foreo are not well tolerated by my skin.

 – To make any gel more affordable, you can use a spring water spray on top whenever the gel starts to dry out.
 And you do not need to reapply.

 – My favorite microcurrent conductive gel substitute is to simply use a hydrating serum with spring water spray on top.
 My favorite serum for this is Hydrance intense from Avene and Beauty infusion probiotic from Skin Authority.
 And the sprays I use are either Avene or La Roche Posay spring water sprays.

 – Spring water has great content of minerals salts that are not just conductive.
 But also very beneficial for your skin with many anti-aging properties.
 And they are very affordable too.

 – Never use any acid or retinol before the treatment.
 And be careful with other anti-aging ingredients that can be too intense to be pushed into the skin with a microcurrent facial.

 I hope this post has been helpful when exploring the field of microcurrent conductivity gels for the face.